Music ensembles

 Please refer to “Useful Links” Tab, located on the right side of the screen to access when these classes are scheduled to run in Term 2.

-The Latin Conjunto is dedicated to the performance of Afro-Cuban and Afro-Brazilian genres, such as son, Pachanga, mambo, salsa, samba and choro.
-Both instrumentalists and vocalists are invited to join the ensemble through audition.
+The Latin Conjunto is dedicated to the performance of Afro-Cuban and Afro-Brazilian genres, such as son, pachanga, mambo, salsa, samba and choro.
+All students will learn the fundamental rhythms for these various genres and some may elect to learn the percussion instruments.

 Sound Lab (Live) ensemble is offered to musicians who would like to produce and perform new electroacoustic works.
 Performers are encouraged to use their existing techniques with DAW environments and traditional instrumentation and/or expand these to incorporate UNSW’s collection of fixed-architecture and modular synthesisers.
 Primary tools for the performance will be Ableton Live and hardware synths, and performers will be given support for learning these where needed.